CyVerse-learning-materials/Visual_Interactive_Computing_Environment/user_guide/quick-jupyter.rst

 	The app might take a little bit to get everything set up.
 In the meantime you will see the welcome page.
 	You will be automatically redirected to the app from the welcome page after it finishes setting up.

-**The JupyterLab Interface:** JupyterLab provides flexible building blocks for interactive, exploratory computing.
-While JupyterLab has many features found in traditional integrated development environments (IDEs), it remains focused on interactive, exploratory computing.
-The JupyterLab interface consists of a main work area containing tabs of documents and activities, a collapsible left sidebar, and a menu bar.
+**The Jupyter Lab Interface:** Jupyter Lab provides flexible building blocks for interactive, exploratory computing.
+While Jupyter Lab has many features found in traditional integrated development environments (IDEs), it remains focused on interactive, exploratory computing.
+The Jupyter Lab interface consists of a main work area containing tabs of documents and activities, a collapsible left sidebar, and a menu bar.
 The left sidebar contains a file browser, the list of running kernels and terminals, the command palette, the notebook cell tools inspector, and the tabs list.

-More information about the JupyterLab can be found `here <https://jupyterlab.readthedocs.io/en/stable/user/interface.html>`_.
+More information about the Jupyter Lab can be found `here <https://jupyterlab.readthedocs.io/en/stable/user/interface.html>`_.

 4. Create Jupyter notebook
 ==========================